awsdocs/amazon-ec2-user-guide-windows/doc_source/EBSSnapshots.md

 ## Encryption Support for Snapshots<a name="encryption-support"></a>

-EBS snapshots broadly support EBS encryption\.
+EBS snapshots fully support EBS encryption\.
 + Snapshots of encrypted volumes are automatically encrypted\.
-+ Volumes that are created from encrypted snapshots are automatically encrypted\.
++ Volumes you create from encrypted snapshots are automatically encrypted\.
++ Volumes you create from an unencrypted snapshot that you own or have access to can be encrypted on\-the\-fly\.
 + When you copy an unencrypted snapshot that you own, you can encrypt it during the copy process\.
-+ When you copy an encrypted snapshot that you own, you can reencrypt it with a different key during the copy process\.
++ When you copy an encrypted snapshot that you own or have access to, you can reencrypt it with a different key during the copy process\.

+**Note**
+If you copy a snapshot and encrypt it to a new CMK, a complete \(non\-incremental\) copy is always created, resulting in additional delay and storage costs\.

+Complete documentation of possible snapshot encryption scenarios is provided in [Creating an Amazon EBS Snapshot](ebs-creating-snapshot.md) and in [Copying an Amazon EBS Snapshot](ebs-copy-snapshot.md)\.

 For more information, see [Amazon EBS Encryption](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EBSEncryption.html)\.